7 Days in Istanbul with the Perfect 7 Day Itinerary

 Here’s how to plan your trip day by day:

 After landing at the airport in Istanbul and realizing your one week in Istanbul adventure just started, the first thing to do is buy an IstanbulKart.
 This card is accepted on all forms of public transport and makes travelling around the city cheaper.
 Using public transport gets you to the heart of the city and you will see all kinds of people.
 Travelling with local people will also inform you about the city.

 There are kiosks selling Istanbulkart on the arrivals floor.
 Just follow the signs.
 Alternatively, you can buy one at Havaist payment points or from contracted exchange offices.
 There are also many places in the city that sell Istanbulkart including buffets, grocery stores, etc, most of which are located near bus stops.

 You will need to make a prepayment after you receive your Istanbulkart.
-You can do this wherever you purchase your card.
+Also, you can do this wherever you purchase your card.

 Sabiha Gokcen Airport

 If your plane lands at Sabiha Gökçen Airport on the Anatolian side, there are many ways to get to the city.
 The cheapest and most convenient method of transport is HavaBus.
 You can get to the HavaBus stop from the passenger exit of the airport terminal building.

 From 06:30 in the morning to 00:30, the shuttle departs every half hour.
 The average journey time is 60 minutes.

 From 06:30 in the morning to 00:30, the shuttle departs every half hour.
 The average journey time is 90 minutes.